Kauffman bracket skein modules of small 3-manifolds: Examples with tame skein modules

 \section{Examples with tame skein modules}

 In this section, we give examples of closed 3-manifolds $M$ with $S(M, \Z[A^{\pm 1}])$ finitely generated over $\Z[A^{\pm 1}],$ hence, tame $S(M, \Q[A^{\pm 1}])$.
-We rely on results of the first author, \cite{Det21}, on skein modules of 3-manifolds obtained by surgery on knots and on the computations of the peripheral ideal of the figure eight-knot and the $(2,2n+1)$-torus knots by Gelca and Sain \cite{GS04, GS03}, cf. Theorem \ref{t.fin_gen_skein} below.
+We rely on results of the first author, \cite{Det21}, on skein modules of 3-manifolds obtained by surgery on knots.
+Moreover, we will use computations of the action of the skein algebra of the boundary torus on the skein module of the figure eight-knot and the $(2,2n+1)$-torus knots by Gelca and Sain \cite{GS04, GS03}, cf. Theorem \ref{t.fin_gen_skein} below.

 For any $3$-manifold with boundary $M$, its skein module $S(M, \Z[A^{\pm 1}])$ has a natural left module structure over the skein algebra $S(\partial M, \Z[A^{\pm 1}])$ of the boundary, induced by the homeomorphism Recall that for a knot $K$, the complement of an open tubular neighborhood of $K$ in $S^3$ is denoted by $E_K.$ Its skein module $S(E_K, \Z[A^{\pm 1}])$ has thus a natural left $S(T^2)$-module structure, where $T^2=\p E_K$ is the $2$-torus with distinguished meridian $m$ and longitude $l$.
 The orientation of $S^3$ induces an orientation of $m$ and $l$ up to simultaneous reversal.